wanderly0501/Architectural-Picture-Classification/capstone_report.md

 The result:
 Test accuracy: 71.50%
 ##### Architecture scene Classification
-* Use principal components as input and use train scene data set to train a SVM classifier to classify the scenes.
+* Use 40 principal components as input and use train scene data set to train a SVM classifier to classify the scenes.
+* The final precision is 0.72.

 ##### Objects recognition
 * Install darkflow and import the YOLO model and load its weights.
 * Write an algorithm with OpenCV2 to draw the frame and label of objects detected by YOLO model.
+The image below is an example.
 ![recognition](test_results/1.png )

 ##### Write the algorithm for the Project